jeremiah-c-leary/vhdl-style-guide/README.rst

     begin

-Release 3.11.0 will now employ a forward looking comment indent.
+Release 3.11.0 will employ a forward looking comment indent.
 The rationale being that comments are describing what comes next and therefore should be indented to match the code that comes next.
 The code snippet above will now be formatted as: